M.A. Program Overview and Degree Requirements

 Students may take relevant courses in other departments, but these courses must be approved by the M.A.
 Program Director prior to registration if they are to count toward the degree.
 Students must submit a brief rationale, the course name, instructor, course description, and syllabus (when it is available).
 If the course is in addition to those required by the department, no special permission is needed.

 EALAC offers two methodology courses in the spring semester designed for students in the EALAC M.A. program: EAAS GR6200, “Workshop in East Asian History”; EAAS GR6400, “Critical Approaches to East Asian Studies”.
 These courses will familiarize EALAC M.A. students with the critical approaches necessary to analyze East Asian history, literature, film, and culture in a comparative framework.
-These courses will also provide students with strategies for writing research papers and the MA thesis.
+These courses will also provide students with strategies for writing research papers and the M.A. thesis.
 The student is required to take the methodology course appropriate to his or her discipline, to be determined in consultation with the M.A. thesis advisor.
+The required M.A. methodology course does not count for one of the six required content courses.
+It must be taken in addition to the six content courses.

 Students may apply up to two semesters of Classical Chinese, two semesters of Classical Japanese, two semesters of Classical Tibetan, or one semester of Advanced Korean in Mixed Script (Korean GR8010) toward the six-course requirement.
 Modern languages (Chinese, Japanese, and Korean) of the fourth-fifth year level can also be accepted for content course-credits if the student is a non-native speaker.
 One methodological course in language pedagogy may be accepted towards the six-course requirement.

 The choice of courses must be approved by the M.A.
 Director.